Testimonial videos | Customer story video creator | HeyGen

 Customer success stories and case studies

 Transform written case studies into a compelling video format.
-The customer describes the initial challenge, why they chose your solution, implementation experience, measurable results, and advice for others.
-Longer-form customer story videos provide more depth for prospects in the consideration stage.
+The customer describes the initial challenge, why they selected your solution, the implementation experience, measurable results, and advice for others.
+Longer-form customer story videos provide more depth for consideration-stage prospects.

-Use case: Professional services firm turns 15 written case studies into video customer stories.
+Use case: Professional services firm converts 15 written case studies into video customer stories.
 Prospect engagement increased 3x, qualified lead generation up 60%.

 Healthcare and HIPAA-compliant testimonials